humdrum-tools/humdrum-documentation/guide/ch22/index.md

 *easy*, *moderate* or *difficult*.
 For example, F4 to G4 is an easy fingering, E5 to A5 is a moderate fingering, whereas C5 to D5 is difficult.
-As before, it is best to use a semitone representation so we don\'t need to consider differences in enharmonic pitch spelling.
+As before, it is best to use a semitone representation so we don't need to consider differences in enharmonic pitch spelling.
 We can use the <span class="tool">semits</span> command to transform all pitches.
 Then we can use **context -n 2** to generate pairs of successive pitches as double-stops.
 We can then create a <span class="tool">humsed</span>
-script file (let\'s call it `difficulty`) containing substitutions such as the following:
+script file (let's call it `difficulty`) containing substitutions such as the following:

 ```humdrum